-4.8 Each Development Plan Document that the Council prepares has to go through a number of stages, with consultation taking place at certain points along the way.
+4.9 Each Development Plan Document that the Council prepares must go through several stages, with consultation taking place at certain points along the way.
 The flowchart in Figure 2 below outlines these stages.
 Appendix 2 sets out the different methods that we will use to consult with different stakeholders on documents in the Local Plan.

-Figure 2
+Figure 2: